Molly Tuttle

 Molly Rose Tuttle (born January 14, 1993) is an American vocalist, songwriter, guitarist, banjo player, recording artist, and teacher in the bluegrass tradition.
-She is noted for her flatpicking, clawhammer, and crosspicking guitar prowess.
-She has cited Laurie Lewis, Kathy Kallick, Alison Krauss and Hazel Dickens as role models.
+She is noted for her flatpicking, clawhammer, and crosspicking guitar style.
+She has cited Laurie Lewis, Kathy Kallick, Alison Krauss, and Hazel Dickens as role models.
 In 2017, Tuttle was the first woman to win the International Bluegrass Music Association's Guitar Player of the Year award.
-In 2018 she won the award again, and was named the Americana Music Association's Instrumentalist of the Year.
+In 2018, she won the award again, and was named the Americana Music Association's Instrumentalist of the Year.
 In 2023, Tuttle won the Best Bluegrass Album for Crooked Tree and also received a nomination for the all-genre Best New Artist award at the 65th Annual Grammy Awards.
 In 2023, Tuttle and Golden Highway won International Bluegrass Music Awards for their album Crooked Tree and for the title track, in the categories of Album of the Year and Song of the Year.
 Tuttle was Female Vocalist of the Year.

 Biography

 Early career

 Tuttle was born in Santa Clara, California, and raised in Palo Alto.
-She began playing guitar at age 8.
+She began playing guitar at age eight.
 At age 11 she played onstage with her father Jack Tuttle, a bluegrass multi-instrumentalist and instructor.
 At age 15, she joined her family band The Tuttles with AJ Lee.
 Her siblings Sullivan (guitar) and Michael (mandolin), and mandolist AJ Lee were also in the band.

 In 2006, at age 13, Tuttle recorded The Old Apple Tree with her father, an album of duets.
 She graduated from Palo Alto High School in 2011.
 In 2011, the Tuttles self-released their Introducing the Tuttles album, and the Endless Ocean album in 2013.

 In 2012, Tuttle was awarded merit scholarships to the Berklee College of Music for music and composition.
 She received the Foundation for Bluegrass Music's first Hazel Dickens Memorial Scholarship, won the Chris Austin Songwriting Competition at the Merlefest Music Festival, and appeared with her father on A Prairie Home Companion.